 - Disability licenses can be obtained by special application from the Colorado Parks and Wildlife Commission

-Visitors to the state will have to provide their name and address as well as some personal information.
-They will have to specify the kind of license wanted, and indicate whether they plan on having more than one line in the water at a time.
+Visitors to the state must provide their name and address as well as some personal information.
+They should specify the kind of license wanted, and indicate whether they plan on having more than one line in the water at a time.
 The fee structure is:

 - 1 day license – $9